biomchen/redistricting-sentiment/README.md

 ```Python
     def score_text(self, text):
 ```
-This scores the sentiment of each word in the sentence or paragraphs, and calculate the mean score (arithmetic, geometric, and harmonic) of the sentiments embeded in the words.
-In addition, it will calculate the percentage of positive, negative, and neural sentiment for understanding the preferences of the parents.
+This scores the sentiment of each word in the sentence or paragraphs, and calculate the mean score (arithmetic, geometric, and harmonic) of the sentiments.
+In addition, it quantify the percentage of positive, negative, and neural sentiment for understanding the preferences of the parents.
 Raw score for each word are also be recorded.

 Parameter | Description
 ----|----